SandeshBro-ux/Freeytzone/README.md

 - Built with Flask (Python web framework)
 - Uses yt-dlp for YouTube video extraction
+- Selenium and headless Chrome for browser emulation
 - Bootstrap for responsive UI
 - AJAX for seamless background operations
 - Downloads persist in a dedicated directory